AbdelStark/smartgiveaway/README.md

 This is a Proof Of Concept aiming to use `xDai` technology to build innovative features on top of an Ethereum smart contract solution.

+## Use case

+An operator can create give away with on-chain winner selection.
+In order to achieve that we are using the xDai on-chain RNG based on RANDAO.
+For the demonstration we target `RandomAuRaProxy` deployed at `0x5870b0527DeDB1cFBD9534343Feda1a41Ce47766`.

 ## Architecture

 We have 3 main components: